cran/RMixpanel/README.md

 #### Show histogram of KPI1 for selected people profiles

 Given the people profiles have two properties named KPI1 and KPI2, the following lines of code will load these properties for all profiles matching the query `KPI1 >= 1.32` and fill an R data.frame with the corresponding data.
 The `hist` method could be used to generate a histogram of one of the KPI's.

+More complex queries including logical operators and typecasts can be generated using the syntax described on [Mixpanel's documentation](https://mixpanel.com/docs/api-documentation/data-export-api#segmentation-expressions).

 ``` r
 > profiles = mixpanelGetProfiles(account, where='properties["KPI1"] > 1.32',